Key Sixers pre-draft info and questions: Prospects, needs, rumors and more

 The Thunder landed Alex Caruso and sent Josh Giddey to the Bulls.

-Indiana's Pascal Siakam, Sacramento's Malik Monk and Toronto's Scottie Barnes reportedly intend to sign extensions.
+New York's OG Anunoby, Indiana's Pascal Siakam, Sacramento's Malik Monk, Toronto's Scottie Barnes, Miami's Bam Adebayo and Brooklyn's Nic Claxton reportedly intend to sign extensions.

 JJ Redick (Lakers), Charles Lee (Hornets) and Kenny Atkinson (Cavs) are notable head coaching hires of late.